informatica-unica/lip/setup-git/README.md

 ## 4. Commit a solution

-When you're ready to upload a solution to an exercise to your fork, first run:
+When you're ready to upload a solution of an exercise to your fork, first run:

 ```bash
 git commit